QuEraComputing/Bloqade.jl/docs/src/schema.md

 Bloqade contains its own schema used to represent Hamiltonians in an IR (Intermediate Representation) that can then be executed via simulator/hardware as well as converted to and from other formats.
 Furthermore, tools such as [`hardware_transform`](@ref) and [`validate`](@ref) are available to check that user-defined Hamiltonians are capable of being executed on hardware and if not, transform them to be able to do so.

 !!! warning "3-Level Support"
-    The schema and conversion functionalities are currently not available for 3-level Hamiltonians
+    The schema and conversion capabilities are currently not available for 3-level Hamiltonians

 ## Transforming Hamiltonians to Hardware Compatible Form